ClamWin Antivirus Review 2026: Is Being Free and Open-Source Enough?

 Yes, ClamWin is safe to use.
 It relies on ClamAV’s virus definitions to secure your devices, and both are open-source software.

-While ClamWin may not be updated regularly, its virus database and ClamAV are consistently updated.
+While ClamWin itself hasn't been updated since 2021, its virus database and ClamAV are consistently updated.
 Also, people can send in samples of viruses and spyware that have not yet been added to the database.
-Keep in mind, though, that no software can ever guarantee 100% safety.
+That said, in our latest test, ClamWin was unable to download the latest virus files.

 What’s better than ClamAV and ClamWin?